From Chalkboards to VR: How Tech Revolutionized Air Traffic Controller Training

 Early Days: Blackboard Briefings and Textbooks

 In the early days of aviation, ATC training relied heavily on classroom instruction.
 Instructors used blackboards and detailed manuals to teach aspiring ATCs about airspace rules, procedures, and aircraft identification.
-While effective for laying the groundwork, this static approach couldn’t replicate the fast-paced, dynamic environment of real-world air traffic control.
+While effective for laying the groundwork, this static approach couldn’t replicate the fast-paced and dynamic environment of real-world air traffic control.

 The Simulation Revolution: Taking Training to New Heights